 One of the treasures of Tuscany is definitely its archipelago consisting of seven islands with uncontaminated beaches.
 The islands of Tuscany are full of history and legends, and they are a kind of dream for all sea lovers.
 Legend says that once, seven precious gemstones of Venus’ tiara fell down into the Mediterranean Sea giving rise to the seven islands of Tuscany, seven gems of unique beauty.

-The water is crystal clear, green and blue.
-They hide tiny bays and beaches, wildlife, Mediterranean scrub vegetation and amazing sea floors.
-The archipelago has been declared National Park on 1996, to protect this extraordinary natural environment.
+The water is crystal clear, green, and blue.
+They hide tiny bays and beaches, wildlife, Mediterranean scrub vegetation, and amazing sea floors.
+The archipelago has been declared National Park in 1996, to protect this extraordinary natural environment.

 Islands of Tuscany: seven gems of the Sea